esavv/wavescore/README.md

    ```bash
    npm run dev
    ```
    This starts the development server (usually at `http://localhost:5173`).
-Your app will hot-reload as you make changes.
+The app will hot-reload as we make changes.

 5. **Deploy with Vercel**
    - Go to [https://vercel.com](https://vercel.com)
    - Sign in with GitHub
-   - Import your wavescore repo
+   - Import the wavescore repo

    **For Monorepo Setup:**